-•\∕€ DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
-White indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
-Refer to the Power Condition Descriptions section for more information on this feature. ባ Power indicator The Power indicator normally glows white when the computer is turned on.
+₽ √:□ DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
+White indicates that the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
+Refer to the Power Condition Descriptions section for more information on this feature. Ф Power indicator The Power indicator normally glows white when the computer is turned on.
 However, if you turn off the computer into Sleep Mode, this indicator flashes amber.
-0 Internal storage drive indicator The Internal storage drive indicator blinks white whenever the computer is accessing the internal storage drive. ((r))) Wireless communication indicator The Wireless communication indicator glows white when the wireless functions are turned on.
-Some models are equipped with wireless functions. on can be enabled when airplane mode is turned s communication indicator does not glow.
-Y il Wireless WAN/WiMAX indicator The Wireless WAN/WiMAX indicator glows blue when the Wireless WAN/WiMAX functions are turned on.

-For some models, the indicator blinks to indicate the connection status of the Wireless WAN/

-Some models are equipped with the Wireless
+Internal storage drive indicator The Internal storage drive indicator blinks white whenever the computer is accessing the internal storage drive.
+5 Memory media slot This slot lets you insert an SDTM/SDHCTM/SDXCTM memory card, miniSDTM/microSDTM Card and MultiMediaCardTM.
+Refer to the Memory media section for more information. the Memory media slot. cts, such as screws, staples, and paper clips, out of Foreign metal objects can create a short circuit, e and fire, possibly resulting in serious injury. ((p))) Wireless communication indicator The Wireless communication indicator glows white when the wireless functions are turned on.
+Some models are equipped with wireless functions.
+Y 11 Wireless WAN indicator The Wireless WAN indicator glows blue when the Wireless WAN function is turned on.
+For some models, the indicator blinks to indicate the connection status of the Wireless WAN function.
+Some models are equipped with the Wireless WAN function.

-Left side (Z30-B)
+Left side (A30-C)

-The following figures show the left side of the computer.
+The following figure shows the left side of the computer.